Disneyland Paris Tips and Tricks for First Timers (2025)

 Weekends are busiest at Disneyland Paris, especially Saturdays, so travel mid-week if possible.
 Tuesdays to Thursdays are the quietest (assuming no holidays).

-On our last trip, we visited Sunday – Wednesday as Sunday was the cheapest arrival day for our hotel (Disney Hotel New York).
+On one September trip, we visited Sunday – Wednesday as Sunday was the cheapest arrival day for our hotel (Disney Hotel New York).
 This varies depending on the hotel and season.

 We found Sunday night in the parks very quiet (perhaps because it was raining).